Official Name: Ukraine

-Ukraine enacted an international commercial arbitration law in February 1994, which parallels commercial arbitration laws set forth by the United Nations Commission on International Trade Law.
+Ukraine enacted an international commercial arbitration law, which parallels commercial arbitration laws set forth by the United Nations Commission on International Trade Law.
 Ukraine is a member of the New York Convention of 1958 on the Recognition and Enforcement of Foreign Arbitration Awards.
 However, enforcing foreign arbitration awards in the Ukraine is difficult as enforcement procedures are regulated by a number of statutes.

 Coface Country Rating: D (high risk)